 A biopsy involves removing a sample of cells from the inside of the womb (the endometrium).
 The sample is then checked at a laboratory to get a diagnosis.

 This involves a minor surgical procedure carried out under general anaesthetic, where some tissue from the womb lining is biopsied.
 Sometimes it is not possible to take a biopsy in the outpatient clinic and some women choose to have this done with an anaesthetic.

 In some cases, a hysteroscopy (internal examination of the womb) may be conducted before under-going dilation and curettage.

 A hysterectomy can cure womb cancer in its early stages, but you will no longer be able to menstruate or get pregnant.
-Surgery for womb cancer is also likely to include the removal of the ovaries and fallopian tubes.
+Surgery for cancer of the womb is also likely to include the removal of the ovaries and fallopian tubes.

 Radiotherapy or chemotherapy are also sometimes used, often in conjunction with surgery.